pysal/pysal/MIGRATING.md

 If you only use one contained part of `pysal`, are interested in developing another statistical analysis package that only depends on `libpysal`, or simply want to keep your build as lean as possible, you can also install only the sub-modules you require, independently of `pysal`.
 This is the best option for those of you in restricted analysis environments where every line of code must be vetted by an expert, such as users in restricted data centers conducting academic work.

 All of the sub-packages included in `pysalnext` contain a significant amount of new functionality, as well as interoperability tools for other packages, such as `networkx` and `geopandas`.
 In addition, most of the old tools from `pysal` are reorganized.
 In total, there are `12` distinct packages in `pysalnext`, with more being added often.
 These packages are:
-- `libpysal`: the core of the library, containing computational geometry, graph construction, and read/write tools
+- `libpysal`: the core of the library, containing computational geometry, graph construction, and read/write tools.
 - `esda`: the exploratory spatial data analysis toolkit, containing many statistical functions for characterizing spatial patterns.
 - `pointpats`: methods and statistical functions to statistically analyze spatial clustering in point patterns
 - `spaghetti`: methods and statistical functions to analyze geographic networks, including the statistical distribution of points on network topologies.